hyperledger-labs/perun-doc/source/concepts/protocols.rst

    - Formed between participants who have a ledger channel established between them.
    - Funds are locked on the ledger channel.
-Hence no on-chain interaction required to setup a sub-channel.
+Hence, no on-chain interaction required to setup a sub-channel.
    - Sub-Channel is settled,